RyanGaudion/COM528-Assignment2/DESIGN.md

 - Add pagination to result (don't load all products at once)

 ### Orders View
-- View all orders associated to account
+- View all orders associated to account ✅
-- View status & price of order as well as products it contains
+- View status & price of order as well as products it contains ✅
-- Search orders to filter list donw
+- Search orders to filter list down
 - As Admin - View all orders from all users ✅
 - As Admin - Edit status of order ✅